Poojitha257/ServletToServlet/README.md

-We can call the servlet from another servlet by using RequestDispatcher and SendRedirect and even we can use Session management;
+We can call the servlet from another servlet by using RequestDispatcher, SendRedirect, Session management and by using cookies;